📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 By Dmitry Medvedev, President of Russia, November 15, 2011 — Nizhny Bestyakh.

-Editor’s Note: The Amur–Yakutsk Railway remains a key logistical corridor connecting Siberia with the Russian Far East.
-Its eventual extension across the Lena River toward Yakutsk is considered an essential component of future Eurasian rail routes linking to the proposed Bering Strait Tunnel.
+Editor’s Note: The Amur–Yakutsk Railway is a key strategic corridor linking Siberia with the Russian Far East.
+Its future extension across the Lena River toward Yakutsk is widely considered an essential component of potential transcontinental routes that could one day connect to a Bering Strait Tunnel.

 • Fyodor Soloview